Amwam/pyodide-testing-playground/README.md

 This is not a project intended to be used in a production environment.
 It was purely for me to experiment with [Pyodide](https://github.com/iodide-project/pyodide/)

+Pyodide is a Python scientific stack, compiled to WebAssembly.

+It provides transparent conversion of objects between Javascript and Python.
+When inside a browser, this means Python has full access to the Web APIs.

+## Running

 The project can be run with

     python server.py